Dream-Dimension/NotePad-AI/README.md

-## Deprecated see webpages branch isntead!
+## Deprecated see webpage branch isntead!